-It is advised that the confidentiality of test scores is always protected when publicizing or reporting test results to the public.
-Districts and schools should not violate confidentiality rights under the provisions of the Family

-Educational Rights and Privacy Act of 1974, 20 U.S.C. §1232q.
+It is advised that the confidentiality of test scores must always be protected when publicizing or reporting test results to the public.
+Districts and schools should not violate confidentiality rights under the provisions of the Family Educational Rights and Privacy Act of 1974, 20 U.S.C. §1232g.